Photomultiplier tube: Secondary emission

 The phenomenon of secondary emission (the ability of electrons in a vacuum tube to cause the emission of additional electrons by striking an electrode) was, at first, limited to purely electronic phenomena and devices (which lacked photosensitivity).
 In 1899 the effect was first reported by Villard.
 In 1902, Austin and Starke reported that the metal surfaces impacted by electron beams emitted a larger number of electrons than were incident.
 The application of the newly discovered secondary emission to the amplification of signals was only proposed after World War I by Westinghouse scientist Joseph Slepian in a 1919 patent.

 The race towards a practical electronic television camera

 The ingredients for inventing the photomultiplier were coming together during the 1920s as the pace of vacuum tube technology accelerated.
 The primary goal for many, if not most, workers was the need for a practical television camera technology.
-Television had been pursued with primitive prototypes for decades prior to the 1934 introduction of the first practical camera (the iconoscope).
+Television had been pursued with primitive prototypes for decades prior to the 1934 introduction of the first practical video camera (the iconoscope).
 Early prototype television cameras lacked sensitivity.
 Photomultiplier technology was pursued to enable television camera tubes, such as the iconoscope and (later) the orthicon, to be sensitive enough to be practical.
 So the stage was set to combine the dual phenomena of photoemission (i.e., the photoelectric effect) with secondary emission, both of which had already been studied and adequately understood, to create a practical photomultiplier.